joliver/docpile-gui/README.md

     - I can view all documents and sort/filter by various fields.
     - I can view all documents filtered by tag(s).
     - I can click to view an individual document's metadata.
-    - I can click on the related asset to download or preview it.
+    - I can click on the related file to download or preview it.
     - I can delete a document.

 - Search